mstaniak/kendallRandomPackage/README.md

 The goal of this package is to let anyone interested in Kendall convolution/generalized convolutions get familiar with them through visual means and experimentation and aid research in this area by providing tools for simulations.

+NOTE: This project is waiting for a new maintainer.
+If you are interested, send a request via e-mail.

 Acknowledgement

 This work is a part of project "First order Kendall maximal autoregressive processes and their applications", which is carried out within the POWROTY/REINTEGRATION programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund.